HOW TO ENTER 2018 APSE CONTEST

 - For writing entries, we are now using story links from websites.
 This means if you have a paywall you need to provide us with a contest username and password (on your entry key), good through March 10, 2019.
 It also means you will no longer need to copy, paste, glue, redact, etc. Overall, it should make it much easier to both enter and judge the contest.
 And don’t worry, if for some reason you are unable to provide links to your website, we provide alternate instructions below (although it will involve some copying, pasting, etc.).

 - Circulation categories have changed.
 Instead of going by set in stone numbers (ex.
 Over 150,000, 75,000-150,000, etc.), the contest committee will place each organization into a category based on size.
-The largest 25 percent of organizations will be in Category A, the next largest 25 percent in Category B, the third largest 25 percent in Category C, and the smallest 25 percent in Category D. You will receive an email later this month letting you know which category you are in, and that information will also be provided at the bottom of these instructions once it becomes available later this month.
+The largest 25 percent of organizations will be in Category A, the next largest 25 percent in Category B, the third largest 25 percent in Category C, and the smallest 25 percent in Category D. You will receive an email later this month letting you know which category you are in, and that information is also provided at the bottom of these instructions.
 Your organization’s size is based on the circulation or online numbers you provided when you paid dues.
 You are allowed to play up (enter a category that includes larger organizations) but not down.
 If you want to play up, please contact Todd Adams.

 - Columnist entries now include four columns not five.